Career Tips: Move From CRA to Clinical Project Manager in 2025

 Missing site interactions

-CPM and CRA are very different roles, and moving from one to the other can take a lot of getting used to.
+CPM and CRA are very different roles, and switching from one to the other can take some getting used to.
 It’s not uncommon for CPMs to tell us they actually want a hybrid role of CPM/Senior CRA, as they miss the close involvement of their sites.
-Being in a role you’re not happy in, where you aren’t doing what you want to be doing, can slow down your career, so consider the degree of difference between the two roles before making the move.

 How to Progress

-We have seen it first-hand: there are simply not enough CPM roles to go around compared to the number of people who want them in Australia.
+We have seen it first-hand: there are not enough CPM roles compared to the number of people who want them in Australia.
 If you still think this is the career path you wish to go down, your next step is to consider how to best get into the hiring manager’s ‘yes’ pile.
-There are a few strategies you can undertake that will help you stand out from the pool of Senior CRAs and aid in securing your ideal CPM role, be it in Sydney, Melbourne or anywhere else in Australia:

 Qualifications and training

-As a Senior CRA, shadow your own CPM and ask for more responsibilities to gain the project management insight that you need.
+As a Senior CRA, shadow your CPM and ask for more responsibilities to gain the project management insight you need.
 Completing tasks such as training team members, developing study budgets, or being the main port of call for study sponsors (all of which are within the realms of a CPM job), will put you in good stead.
-If you’re viewed as already performing some of the responsibilities of a CPM, it will be easier for you to slide into the hot seat once an opportunity arises.

 Demonstrate the necessary skills